Careers Education Information

 - Preparation for GCSE Options.
 Students are given several lessons to prepare them for the decisions they need to make in March of Year 8.
 A GCSE focus week takes place in all departments allowing students to gain more information about subjects and course structures.
 Information is provided to students and parents at an options presentation evening along with a booklet.
 Students are supported throughout the process by subject teachers, form tutors and the careers adviser to ensure they understand and choose the correct options to study in years 9, 10 and 11.
 Drop in sessions are available for more advice on choices and a parents evening allows for information sharing and support.

-- ‘Your Future, Your Choice’.
+- ‘What Happens Next?’.
 Using an exciting range of materials, trained student ambassadors from Kent University work with small groups to encourage a practical, pro-active approach when choosing GCSE and post-16 options.
 Students are encouraged to research the job market as well as further and higher education, enabling them to make informed choices.

 - University of Kent visit.
 This event encourages students to broaden their horizons and consider their own choices in the future.
 An introduction to study and life at university is given by current degree students who take the students on a tour of the campus.
 Working in small groups students will have the opportunity explore the range of subjects on offer at university by participating in a university subject taster session.
 Students will also be given the opportunity to think about what they want from the future and begin planning their next steps.

-Work Related Learning Days.
+- Work Related Learning Days.
 Students participate in interactive activities with local companies and training providers from 18 different industries.
 Students have the opportunity to find out more about a career they may have already be interested in as well as discover careers they don’t know exist.
 They gain an understanding of the skills and knowledge needed for each role and learn more about qualifications and routes to achieve their dream job.
 A second day sees students given presentations, advice and guidance from the STS 6th form, local colleges and apprenticeship providers.
+They also gain an introduction to the post 16 application process.
+These 2 days really give the students something to think about regarding their post 16 options over the summer holidays.

 - Preparation for post 16 progression.
 During year 11 a tailored made careers education programme helps students to make important decisions for the next stage of their education.
 Dedicated lessons, assemblies and talks provide all the information needed to explore all options including sixth forms, colleges, training and apprenticeships.
-Support is given to students in making their applications by subject teachers and tutors and each and every student has a 1:1 careers interview with the school careers advisor.
+Support is given to students in making their applications by subject teachers and tutors and students have a 1:1 careers interview with the school careers advisor.
 Students apply to further education electronically using KentChoice4u and by March students should have firm choices in place.
 Offers are made according to interview performance and GCSE predicted grades.

 - The careers advisor is on hand to provide help and support for those wanting to pursue an apprenticeship.
 Students interested in an apprenticeship should set up an account on these sites: